Are Clif Bars healthy or just clever marketing?

 • Myth: “A protein bar is a perfect meal replacement.”

 Fact: Most bars lack the volume, water content, and micronutrient density of a meal.
 They are bridges, not destinations.
-A meal implies a complex food matrix that signals satiety to the brain; a bar rarely achieves this.
+A meal implies a complex food matrix that signals satiety to the brain, and a bar rarely achieves this.

 • Myth: “All ‘low carb’ bars are good for weight loss.”